The Gong Show: Hostesses and regulars

-Hostesses included Siv Åberg (a Swedish-born model and actress who appeared on Barris's syndicated New Treasure Hunt), actresses Marlena Clark and Markie Post, porn star Carol Connors and Barris' teenage daughter, Della.
-Some episodes would also have a special guest introduce Barris, ranging from celebrities such as Dick Van Dyke, Carol Burnett and Kate Jackson to show staffers and their relatives, including Jerry Maren’s wife Elizabeth and Barris’ own grandmother.
+Gong Show hostesses included Siv Åberg (a former Miss Sweden, model and actress who also appeared on Barris' syndicated New Treasure Hunt), actresses Marlena Clark and Markie Post, porn star Carol Connors and Barris' teenage daughter, Della.
+Some episodes would also have a special guest introduce Barris, ranging from celebrities such as Dick Van Dyke, Carol Burnett and Kate Jackson to show staffers and their relatives, including Jerry Maren's wife Elizabeth and Barris' own grandmother.

-The Gong Show featured several regular performers, the most popular being Gene Gene the Dancing Machine (Gene Patton), an NBC stagehand who impressed Barris with his energetic dancing and comedian Murray Langston as The Unknown Comic who told intentionally bad jokes, while wearing a paper bag on his head.
+The Gong Show featured several regular performers, the most popular being Gene Gene the Dancing Machine (Gene Patton), an NBC stagehand who impressed Barris with his energetic dancing and The Unknown Comic, the alter ego of comedian Murray Langston who told intentionally corny jokes while dressed in frowsy attire and wearing a brown paper bag with cutout eyes and mouth, over his head.

 Broadcast history

 NBC

-NBC first broadcast the show at 12:30 p.m.
+The Gong Show debuted on NBC on June 14 1976 at 12:30 p.m.
 (11:30 a.m.
 Central and Pacific).
-This was the network's least important time slot, as programs running at that time had to share the half-hour with a five-minute NBC newscast anchored by Edwin Newman.
+At that time, this was the network's least important time slot, as programs had to share the half-hour with a five-minute NBC newscast anchored by Edwin Newman.
 As a result, the first six-plus months of The Gong Show featured approximately twenty minutes of program content in a twenty-five-minute episode.

 Many NBC affiliates in some larger markets opted not to run network programming during the noon hour at all, preferring to broadcast local news and talk shows instead.
 Thus The Gong Show made its debut mainly on medium-market and smaller stations or on large-market rival stations that had picked up the program from the NBC affiliate that had rejected it.
-For example, in Boston, then-NBC affiliate WBZ-TV did not run the series, allowing local UHF independent outlet WSBK-TV to broadcast it.
+For example, in Boston, then-NBC affiliate WBZ-TV did not run the program, allowing local UHF independent outlet WSBK-TV to broadcast it.

 The Gong Show's time slot was given to a new soap opera, Lovers and Friends, on January 3, 1977, and the show replaced the cancelled Another World spinoff Somerset at 4:00 p.m.
 The time change allowed The Gong Show to expand to a full half-hour.

 NBC broadcast a one-hour prime-time Gong Show special on April 26, 1977, featuring in-studio special guests Tony Randall, Alice Cooper and Harry James and His Orchestra.
 The winning act on this special was The Bait Brothers, and the panelists were Jaye P. Morgan, Jamie Farr and Arte Johnson.